DACH-NY/training-labs/README.md

 As you complete the video-lessons, you can pick up the lab that aligns with the lessons you have completed.

-As you complete the video-lessons, you can pick up the lab that aligns with the lessons you have completed.

-The following table gives a mapping from a video-lesson to the lab that focuses on the learning objectives of that lesson.
+The following tables map one or more video-lessons to the lab that focuses on the learning objectives of those lessons.

 Course: **Functional Programming In Daml**